sergeevizh/callback-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+The conversion of the site and landing pages up to 50%.
-Integrate CallBack widget <a href="http://callbackhunter.us/systemo" target="_blank">CallBackHunter.us</a> on site WordPress
+Integrate CallBack widget by CallBackHunter in WordPress

 == Description ==